 Once you have the inmate’s information, you can move on to the next step to find out his or her release date.

-If the inmate you are looking for is incarcerated in a state facility, visit that state’s Department of Corrections website and look for the online search function.
+If the inmate you are looking for is incarcerated in a state facility, visit that state’s Department of Corrections (DOC) website and look for the online search function.
 It varies by state, but some Department of Corrections sites have advanced search functions, allowing you to input a thorough physical description of the inmate and the offense for which he or she was incarcerated.
 Rather than sifting through a long list of inmates – especially in states with large prison populations – a detailed search query can quickly narrow down the results.
+To find the DOC release date search function, type the state, followed by “DOC release dates” into your search engine.
+Some states will refer to these search functions as “Offender Locator,” “Offender Database Search,” or “Search for Inmates.”

 And if the state’s website does not have an online search feature, there will be a phone number to call and find out the release date or other prisoner information.

-If the inmate is incarcerated in a smaller facility – like a county or city jail – your best bet is to give the location a phone call and request the person’s scheduled release date.
+If the inmate is incarcerated in a smaller facility – like a county jail – your best bet is to give the county clerk a phone call and request the person’s scheduled release date.
 However, some county and city jails have online search functions, as well.
 These search queries are similar to the Department of Corrections functions, but there will be fewer results to sift through.
+Simply type the county, followed by “inmate release” into your search engine.
+Some jurisdictions will refer to their search function as “Inmate Release Information Search,” “Inmate Locator,” or “Jail and Arrest Information.”
+These databases will house information like inmate release dates, inmate housing information, court dates, and criminal charges.
+Information about inmates is typically updated in the county’s database every 24 hours.

 Note: Any inmates incarcerated after 1982 are entered into this system.